 Google Analytics 4, everything is an event

 As previously mentioned, of the biggest changes in how Google Analytics 4 approaches capturing data.
 Google Analytics 4 uses machine learning and automated data collection.
 It also uses a different model from Universal Analytics that is centered around events rather than sessions.
 Everything is seen as an event; every page view, every time a person loads up a new page, every click on a link, etc. By transitioning to this approach, things become a bit more streamlined when tracking important data, and setting up other triggers to track additional events.
-Instead of having to remember each category, action, and label for each event you want to track, there are now four main types of events that can be tracked within Google Analytics.
+Instead of having to remember each category, action, and label for each event you want to track, there are now four main types of events that can be tracked within Google Analytics

 The first set of events is automatically collected events